rudragondaliya/bookmyshow-project/README.md

 /movie/:id: Maps to the MovieDetail component, likely for displaying specific movie information.

-There's also a Form component imported, which might be used for searching, filtering, or adding movies.
+A Form component is also imported, which might be used for searching, filtering, or adding movies.

 Future Enhancements (Ideas)
 Implement a search functionality to find movies by title.